Al-josh/CFA-Project2-FoodRating/README.md

 ========

 Foodocracy is a platform where restaurant which promotes healthy way of eating.
 Restaurant owners/managers can register their restaurant and upload their meals.
 The users will be rating the healthiness of the meal and discuss it in the comments.
+The deployed webpage can be found here: https://food-foodocracy.herokuapp.com/

 * [Project brief](#project-brief)
 * [Problem](#problem)